loneyeti/snowscribe/memory-bank/systemPatterns.md

 5.  **Supabase for Backend Services**: Using Supabase for authentication, PostgreSQL database, and potentially storage.
 6.  **AI Integration via `snowgander`**: Utilizing the `snowgander` package for vendor-agnostic AI API connectivity.
 7.  **API-Driven Data Layer**: Frontend components (both server and client) interact with internal Next.js API Route Handlers via functions in `lib/data/*`.
 These API routes then communicate with Supabase.
+8.  **Two-Tiered Scene Tag System (2025-05-25)**: Scenes have a `primary_category` (ENUM) column for main classification and are linked to multiple global tags via a join table (`scene_applied_tags`).
+Tag management is handled through dedicated API routes and UI, not as direct columns on the scene.

 ## Design Patterns